Dr Mark Booth BVSc (Hons 1)

 Mark is a keen outdoors person who is regularly hiking, bike riding and 4WDing with his wife and kids and is looking forward to his new coastal life in the beautiful Illawarra.

-Fiona is a Kiama local, born and bred, and has been with Kiama Vet Hospital going on 7 years.
-Fiona began working with the team at Kiama Vet while studying, and has completed her Certificate IV in Veterinary Nursing.
-Fiona is one of our very talented Puppy School trainers.
+Fiona is a Kiama local, born and bred, and has been with Kiama Vet Hospital since 2011.
+Fiona began working with the team at Kiama Vet while studying, and has since completed her Certificate IV in Veterinary Nursing.

 Dr Peter Davis BVSc